 Preliminary design work and environmental analysis on the new Seattle Ferry Terminal is moving forward.
-The project’s Environmental Assessment (EA) is currently in development and is expected to be published in early 2014.
+The project’s Environmental Assessment (EA) is currently in development and is expected to be published in Spring 2014.
 Publication of the Environmental Assessment will provide additional opportunities for review and comment, including public open houses.

 For the latest project information, view our project fact sheet and updated terminal design images.
 These materials can also be found in our Project Library.